Project Resource Management

 - Introduce complex discussions prior to the meeting.
 Use the meeting for final questions, comments and vote only, not the entire discussion.
 Contact the key participants and know where they stand as much as possible prior to the meeting starting.

-- Follow up.
-The last portion of the meeting should be spend reviewing exactly who is going to be doing what.
+Follow up.
+The last portion of the meeting should be spent reviewing exactly who is going to be doing what.
 That information should be distributed in writing as soon as possible.
 AND even though it may feel a bit like babysitting, it is important to follow up with people who were assigned tasks, to ensure they have the information and time necessary to complete the task.
 Sometimes meeting participants will not admit to certain problems during a meeting, and they might need to modify dates.